michvong/miracle-buddy/README.md

-In client, run these commands:
+In client folder, run these commands:
 - npm install -D tailwindcss postcss autoprefixer
 - npx tailwindcss init -p

-To run the app:
+Run the app in client folder with this command:
 - npm start